Neimat1/Design-Patterns/README.md

         allows objects with incompatible interfaces to collaborate.
     * #### Composite
         lets you compose objects into tree structures and then work with these structures as if they were individual objects.
+    * #### Bridge
+        lets you split a large class or a set of closely related classes into two separate hierarchies —abstraction and implementation—which can be developed independently of each other..